 Operating Revenues consist of student tuition and fees, contracts and grants, interest on student loans receivable, sales and services of educational activities, auxiliary enterprise revenue and other operating revenues.
-Total operating revenues for FY20 decreased by \$2.5 million or 7.1 percent compared to the 6.7 percent, \$2.5 million decline from FY18 to FY19.
+Total operating revenues for FY2021 decreased by \$3.3 million or 10.2 percent compared to the 7.1 percent, \$2.5 million decline from FY2019 to FY2020.

-Student tuition and fees revenue increased by \$504,932 in FY20.
-The rates remained the same as FY19, which included a combination of a 3.1 percent tuition increase for in-state students and the 1 percent tuition increase for out-of-state students.
-Overall, student tuition and fees as a percentage of total operating revenues increased from 49.9 percent to 44.9 percent.
+Student tuition and fees revenue decreased by \$1.4 million in FY2021.
+The rates remained the same as FY2020, with no additional increase for in-state or out-of-state students, as previously noted due to the financial challenges facing students and their families related to COVID-19.
+Overall, student tuition and fees as a percentage of total operating revenues increased from 49.9 percent to 50.6 percent.

-Grants and contracts comprise approximately 17.4 percent of the operating revenues and total \$5.6 million in FY20.
-This is a \$15,166 decrease from FY19, which is a result of an increase in federal grants of \$95,367, a decrease in state grants of \$221,205 and an increase in private grants of \$110,672.
+Grants and contracts comprise approximately 19.8 percent of the operating revenues and total \$5.7 million in FY2021.
+This is a \$121,087 increase from FY2020, which is a result of an increase in federal grants of \$383,297, a decrease in state grants of \$205,507 and a decrease in private grants of \$56,703.

-Auxiliary Enterprise Revenue, which includes resources generated by the operation of the bookstore, wellness center, dining services and residence halls, experienced a decrease of \$2,508,146 or 19.75 percent in FY20.
-The decrease is largely attributed to the impact of the COVID-19 pandemic, which resulted in the March, 2020 closure of the campus residence halls and dining services as students transitioned to a distance learning delivery for their spring semester courses.
-Refunds of 37.5% of total room and board charges were disbursed to students, which reduces the Auxiliary Revenue in excess of \$1 million.
-Wellness Center closures also impact this reduction in revenue, as well as events and revenueproducing activities that would have occurred during the spring semester and carrying forward through the month of June.
-The CARES Act federal grants provided funding, which offset the lost revenue for room and board that was refunded to students.
-These grant funds are reported as Nonoperating Revenue.
+Auxiliary Enterprise Revenue, which includes resources generated by the operation of the bookstore, wellness center, dining services and residence halls, experienced a decrease of \$1,817,309 or 17.8 percent in FY2021.
+The decrease is largely attributed to the continued impact of the COVID-19 pandemic, which resulted in the de-densification of campus residence halls, further impacting dining services as many students continued with the distance learning delivery for their FY2021 courses.
+Wellness Center closures also impact this reduction in revenue, as well as events and revenue-producing activities that would have occurred during the spring semester and carrying forward through the month of June.
+The HEERF grants provided funding, which continued to offset the lost revenue for room and board that was related to the limited capacity for residence halls.

-The decline in Auxiliary Enterprise revenue is also partially offset by a comparative decrease in Auxiliary Enterprise expenses for FY20, as noted in that section of this analysis.
+The decline in Auxiliary Enterprise revenue is also partially offset by a comparative decrease in Auxiliary Enterprise expenses for FY2021, as noted in that section of this analysis.

-Operating Revenues - FY 2020-2018
+Operating Revenues - FY 2021-2019